rust-lang/unsafe-code-guidelines/reference/src/representation/vectors.md

   [#36]: https://github.com/rust-rfcs/unsafe-code-guidelines/issues/36

 * Should unions containing a vector type and any number of ZSTs also be vector types?
 For example, should `MaybeUninit<Vector<T, N>>` also be a vector type?
+  This should be documented for `unions` in general, and the rules for vectors should follow from that.
+This document should, at most, mention that in the context of vectors.

-* Should we guarantee that `N` is a power-of-two ?
+* Should we require `N` to be a power-of-two?